 On the other hand, the typical employee contribution for single coverage healthcare at private companies in South Carolina is below average.
 To be specific, the state’s average contribution is $1,339, which is $76 less than the $1,415 national average.

 South Carolina’s income tax system is a progressive one.
 Its top marginal tax rate, which starts at incomes over $14,860, is the 13th-highest in the nation, at 7%.
 South Carolina residents who make $2,970 or less in annual income won’t pay any state income taxes.

 Here’s some good news for homeowners: South Carolina has low property taxes.
 In fact, the state’s average effective property tax rate is the fifth-lowest in the country at 0.57%.

 There’s more to life than just the necessities.
 Popular extra expenses in South Carolina are headlined by beach house vacation rentals.
 According to the Myrtle Beach Area Convention and Visitors Bureau, beach home rentals start at $500 per week, but can go as as high as $3,500 per week depending on the size, location and features of the house.
 Rates in the off-season are substantially lower than summer rates.

 If you’re a nature-lover, be sure to take advantage of what South Carolina has to offer.
 Admission to Huntington Beach State Park is only $5.
 Caesars Head State Park is even more of a bargain, at $2.

 Love zoos?
-You can visit the Greenville Zoo for just $9 or the Riverbanks Zoo and Gardens in Columbia, South Carolina for $13.95.
+You can visit the Greenville Zoo for just $9.75 or the Riverbanks Zoo and Gardens in Columbia for $16.95.